jpcre2/jpcre2/README.md

 </li>
     </ul>
 <li>
 <b>Replace:</b> The <code>replace()</code> member function takes the subject string as first argument and replacement string as the second argument and two optional arguments (modifier and the size of the resultant string) and returns the resultant string after performing the replacement operation.
+If no modifier is passed an empty modifier is assumed.
 </li>
     <ul>
 <li>